 To perform a different action, replace steps 2, 3, and 4 with your own.

 Now use the “Water one plant” sequence as a building block to water all the plants in the group.

 Create a new sequence with an EXECUTE command.
 Select the “Water one plant” sequence in the dropdown.
 Because “Water one plant” has an externally defined variable, you will be presented with the LOCATION VARIABLE form in the command.
 Select the “All Spinach Plants” group and save the sequence.

 When FarmBot runs this “Water all Spinach plants” sequence, it will execute the “Water one plant” sequence over and over for every plant in the “All Spinach Plants” group.
 Press thebutton to try it out!

 If things don’t work as you expected, go back and make changes to the first sequence.
-You might consider adding a MOVE RELATIVE command after the MOVE TO command or using OFFSET values to better position FarmBot relative to each plant before performing the action.
+You might consider adding a MOVE command with offset from current location selected after the MOVE command or using OFFSET values to better position FarmBot relative to each plant before performing the action.